 If we place a positive unit charge near a positively charged object, the positive unit charge will experience a repulsive force.
-Due to this force, the positive unit charge will move away from the said charged object.
-The imaginary line through which the unit positive charge moves, is known as line of force.
+Because of force, the positive unit charge will move far from the said charged object.
+The nonexistent line through which the unit positive charge moves, is known as line of line of force.

-Similarly, if we place a positive unit in the field of a negatively charged object, the unit positive charge will experience an attractive force.
-Due to this force, the unit positive charge will come closer to the said negatively charged object.
-In that case, line through which the positive unit charge moves, is called line of force.
+Also, if we put a positive unit in the field of a negatively charged object, the unit positive charge will encounter an alluring force.
+Because of this force, the unit positive charge will come nearer to the said negatively charged object.
+All things considered, line through which the positive unit charge moves, is called line of force.

-We can place a unit positive anywhere surround the positively charged object and each position where we place it, the unit positive charge follows a separate line force to move.
-Hence, we can say, the lines of force get radiated or come out from this charged object.
+We can put a unit positive anyplace encompass the decidedly charged article and each position where we place it, the unit positive charge pursues a different line force to move.
+Consequently, we can say, the lines of force get transmitted or turn out from this charged object.

 But for a negatively charged object, these lines of force come into this negatively charged object.